serens/Signature-Framework/README.md

 Installation
 ------------

-Installing and setting up Signature is as simple as possible.
+Installing and setting up Signature framework is as simple as possible.

 Step 1: Clone
 ---------------------------